proddata/crate/docs/config/node.rst

 Node types
 ==========

-CrateDB supports different kinds of nodes.
+CrateDB supports different types of nodes.

 The following settings can be used to differentiate nodes upon startup: